WTIX-FM: History

+the DJ (like Costello) is a veteran of WRNO.
+Prior to that he was at WNOE and short lived WIXO-FM.
+Before moving to New Orleans in 1972 Douglas spent time at WPTR in Albany KIRL in St. Louis.

 Sgt.
-T-Ben's daily segment, "The News You Need Now!," which debuted in June 2004, is a tongue-in-cheek mock news report concerning local politicians, national celebrities and various topical news stories, concluding with his signature catchphrase, "Nobody cares!"
-And "JD The DJ," J. Douglas, veteran DJ at such stations as WPTR in Albany, KIRL in St. Louis, and WIXO-FM, WNOE and WRNO-FM in New Orleans, hosts the "Rock and Roll Flight to Midnight".
+T-Ben's daily segment, "The News You Need Now!," which debuted in June 2004, is a tongue-in-cheek mock news report concerning local politicians, national celebrities and various topical news stories, concluding with his signature catchphrase, "Nobody cares!".

 WTIX-FM 17 Choice Oldies, an album originally released on LP by The Mighty 690 in 1967, had been reissued on compact disc in 2005.
-Another CD, WTIX At The Beach, a compilation of summertime-themed oldies, was released in 2008, and there is a new disc, WTIX Back To The Beach, released in July 2011.
+Another CD, WTIX At The Beach, a compilation of summertime-themed oldies, was released in 2008, and there is also another disc, WTIX Back To The Beach, released in July 2011.

-Its current slogan is "New Orleans' Oldies Station, TIX-FM."
+Its current slogan is "New Orleans Greatest Hits Station, Tix-FM."